DRAT Syllabus

 Syllabus

-Eco-physiology: phenological studies, plant-environment interactions, phenological monitoring using both field observations and remote sensing techniques, floral radiometry, and colour science.
+Eco-physiology: Phenological studies, plant-environment interactions,phenological monitoring using both field observations and remote sensing techniques, floral radiometry, colour science

 DUK Recognised Research Centre – CMET Thrissur